Welcome to the Barn Owls Class page…

 Spelling and times-tables are tested on Fridays.

-Team spellings will be tested on Tuesdays or Wednesdays
+Team spellings will be tested on Wednesdays or Thursdays

 PE kits are needed on Tuesday and Thursday (swimming for some) and PE shoes every day.

 Take a look at some of the great work we’re doing on the Barn Owls Class Blog by following the following link: http://bressingham3.blogspot.com/

 Homework is an opportunity for parents to share learning with their children, whilst revisiting or extending classroom learning; it helps the children to move on.
 It also helps the children to be prepared for High School homework.